-The Project Management Institute (PMI) provides certification as a project management professional (PMP).
+The Project Management Institute (PMI) provides certification as a Project Management Professional (PMP).
 The requirements include verification of from 4500 to 7500 hours of project management experience (depending on education level), adherence to a Code of Ethics, and obtaining a score of 70% or higher on a 200-question multiple choice certification exam.
-For further information see the PMI Internet website at http://www.PMI.org.

-3.8 PROJECT PLANNING
+3.8 Project Planning